bintangrizqikhairullah/Neural-Network-Classification/README.md

                       metrics=['accuracy'])

 In this example, we define a simple feedforward neural network with two hidden layers, each containing 64 neurons and ReLU activation functions.
 The output layer consists of three neurons corresponding to the three classes, with a softmax activation function to output class probabilities.

+### Training the Model

+Next, we'll train the model on the Iris dataset.
+We'll split the dataset into training and testing sets, with 80% of the data used for training and 20% for testing.

+        # Train the model
+        history = model.fit(X_train, y_train, epochs=50, validation_split=0.2)

+During training, the model learns to minimize the categorical cross-entropy loss function using the Adam optimizer.

+### Evaluating the Model

+Once the model is trained, we can evaluate its performance on the testing set to assess its accuracy.

+        # Evaluate the model on the testing set
+        loss, accuracy = model.evaluate(X_test, y_test)
+        print(f'Test Accuracy: {accuracy}')

+We can also visualize the training process using Matplotlib to plot the training and validation accuracy over epochs.

+import matplotlib.pyplot as plt

+        # Plot training and validation accuracy
+        plt.plot(history.history['accuracy'])
+        plt.plot(history.history['val_accuracy'])
+        plt.title('Model Accuracy')
+        plt.xlabel('Epoch')
+        plt.ylabel('Accuracy')
+        plt.legend(['Train', 'Validation'], loc='upper left')
+        plt.show()

+### Conclusion
+In this article, we've explored how to implement a neural network classification model in Python using the TensorFlow library.
+We used the Iris dataset as a simple example to demonstrate the process of building, training, and evaluating a neural network for classification tasks.
+TensorFlow provides a powerful and flexible framework for building various types of machine learning models, making it a valuable tool for practitioners and researchers alike.